• Skip to primary navigation

 • Healthy and affordable: Tofu is a healthy, low carb, low fat, lean plant protein; and it’s super affordable.
 Find it in the refrigerated section of most grocery stores.

-• Mega flavorful: While tofu may be the star of the show, its co-star 'gluten-free teriyaki sauce' brings the flavor.
-The sauce is thick, glossy with the perfect balance of sweet and savory.
+• Mega flavorful: While tofu may be the star of the show, its co-star 'gluten-free teriyaki sauce' brings a ton of flavor.
+The sauce is thick and glossy with the perfect balance of sweet and savory.
 Bonus: it’s easy to make and stores well in the fridge for weeks!

 Ingredients